Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Baseline XGBoost Model
 -----------

-We now re-train the optimal model (XGBoost) and the optimal detection threshold of 0.32 to plot the corresponding confusion matrix.
+We now re-train the optimal XGBoost model using the best-performing detection threshold of 0.32 and plot the resulting confusion matrix using the `ensemble_model <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/ensemble_model/index.html>`_ module.

 .. code-block:: python